alex-oleshkevich/imia/docs/impersonation.md

 ### Using user scopes to restrict impersonation

 By default, a user has to have a permission named `auth:impersonate_others` in the scope.
-When user without that permission will try to activate impersonation nothing will happen.
+When a user without the permission will try to activate impersonation nothing will happen.

 ### Using guard function for fine-grained control